-College of William and Mary - SURN Visible Teaching, Assessment, Learning, and Leading (SURN VTALL 2.0)Project Director: Dr. Jan Rozzelle
+College of William and Mary - SURN Visible LeadersProject Director: Dr. Jan Rozzelle

 Project Director: Dr. Dianne Q. Robinson

-Abstract: Hampton University will collaborate with Portsmouth Public Schools and the Elizabeth River Project to provide thirty teachers and two lead teachers with a year-long professional development course, River Stewards: Strategies for Literacy in Place-Based Learning.
-The three phase project will consist of: Phase-I, a 2-day workshop/field study, where the teachers will learn about the system and stewardship of a river.
-Phase-II, 12 (3hr) after school sessions emphasizing: science content; place-based field investigations at Paradise Creek Nature Park; use of 21st century technologies for developing project-based learning portfolios; and use of assessment for learning strategies to support literacy instruction in science lessons.
-Phase-III will consist of a 3-day capstone workshop/field study at James River State Park where the teachers will conduct field investigations and present their final PBL portfolios for peer review.
+Abstract: Hampton University will collaborate with Portsmouth Public Schools and the Elizabeth River Project to provide thirty teachers and two mentor teachers with a year-long professional development course, Critical Zone Investigations through Project/Problem-Based Learning.
+The project will consist of: Phase-I, a 2-day residential field study at Kiptopeke Park, where the teachers will learn about the complexities of the critical zone; Phase-II, 14 (3hr) after school sessions emphasizing science content, field investigations, use of technologies for the development of project/problem-based learning modules, and strategies to support literacy instruction in science lessons; Phase-III will consist of a 3-day capstone session at James River Park where the teachers will conduct field investigations and present their final PBL modules for review and discussion.